MattRangel/script.submerge/README.md

 Kodi script to merge two subtitle SRT files of different languages into one file.

 # Description of settings
-The setting names are all pretty straight forward, but I've written descriptions off everything if anything happens to be confusing.
+The setting names are all pretty straight forward, but I've written descriptions of everything if anything happens to be confusing.

 Note: The two subtitle files are referred to as "Master" and "Sub-Master".
 Master being the first file you choose, and Sub-Master being the second.
 ## Timing Options